 A dust mop, while helpful, isn’t going to fix the issue of pet hair alone.
 The best way to tackle all of that pet hair is to be proactive.
 The best way to thoroughly clean all of that pet hair is to reduce the shedding as much as possible, use every tool available to clean hair from your furniture and other surfaces, and practice proper floor care to get the best deep cleaning possible.

 It makes sense to try and resolve the issue of pet hair at the source.
-But it may seem like there’s no way you can prevent your dogs or cats from shedding.
+But it may seem like there’s no way you can prevent your dogs from shedding.
 While you can’t stop all of it, you can do a few things to lessen the amount of shedding.

 This may seem obvious, but the best way to reduce shedding is to brush your pets regularly.
 However, you may not know how often you should.
 You should brush your pets at least a couple of times a week, but daily is ideal.

-You can also get a removing glove, or a special pet vacuum if your dog or cat doesn’t like the brush.
+You can also get a removing glove, or a special pet vacuum if your pet doesn’t like the brush.
 The gloves are great at collecting all of the hair on the textured surface, and you can remove all of the pet hair from the glove at once.
 Plus, your pets will love it since they will feel like they are just getting pets from you.
 Overall it’s a great way to groom them comfortably.

 Feed your pet a good diet